 - A tight turning radius is ideal for avoiding obstacles

 - Suits cruising well

 - Not suitable for distance riding

-Choosing the proper longboard is important, since it has a significant effect on the ride.
+Choosing the proper longboard is important since it has a significant effect on the ride.
 Thus, it is advised that you pick wisely between top mount vs drop through longboard in order to have an amazing journey.
 The style of your board is entirely up to you.
-Also, if you wonder the difference between drop down and drop through, click here for more details.
+Also, if you wonder about the difference between drop down and drop through, click here for more details.

 If you are a novice, begin with a top mount longboard.
 If you’re not comfortable with it, you can always switch to a drop through longboard.
-The wonders of knowing the advantages and disadvantages of drop through vs top mount can change your skating experience.
+The wonders knowing the advantages and disadvantages of drop through vs top mount can change your skating experience.